“We’re building Earth’s most customer-centric company.”

 What might a customer-driven experience look like here?
 Considering Amazon’s customer base, the answer is variable.
 They could benefit from multiple experiences targeted to different sorts of users.

 A heavy user of their digital content might appreciate something a bit clearer and simpler than the current video scenario.
 A serious “Subscribe & Save” customer might not even need the video services options to appear on their homepage.

 Whether or not your business has as many variables at Amazon’s does, the point remains: Different users need different experiences based on their different desired solutions, and it takes a customer-driven approach to understand and develop those experiences.

 This book will cover three pursuits of a customer-driven company.
 These pursuits likely cross into several departments—marketing, customer success, design, and product.
 When it comes to creating a customer-driven experience, however, the lines dividing your company’s actual departments may blur a bit, and collaboration will be key.

-1. Empathetic Website Experience
+1. Empathetic web experience

-When we discuss a customer-driven website, we’ll share insights and stories from leaders within the SaaS community who’ve dug deep to understand their customers’ current experiences, and then used those learnings to increase conversions across their websites and guide their content strategies.
+When we discuss a customer-driven product, we’ll share insights and stories from leaders within the SaaS community who’ve dug deep to understand their customers’ current experiences, and then used those learnings to increase conversions across their websites and guide their content strategies.

-2. Frictionless Sign-up & Onboarding
+2. Frictionless sign-up & onboarding

 Congrats!
 Someone wants to try your product.